CMSC-100-2S24-25-U3L/exer-04-javascript-basics-part-2-kristancore/README.md

 ○ Full Name: Kristan Louie Escarilla
 ○ Degree Program: BS Computer Science
 ○ What are your key takeaways from this exercise?
-    How to properly import and export certain properties and functions between files.
+    My takeaways are how to properly import and export certain properties and functions between files.